3liteking148/seq-position-probs/README.md

 ### Random sequences

-To calculate *E*-values, it needs to estimate a *K* parameter for each profile.
+To calculate *E*-values, DUMMER needs to estimate a *K* parameter for each profile.
 To do that, it compares the profile to random sequences.
 To see details of this, give it a profile file only:

     dummer profiles.hmm